Andrzej-Swietek/Andrzej-Swietek/README.md

 # Hi there, I'm Andrzej Świętek 👋

 ### Have a look what I'm up to ➡️ [swietek.pl][website]
-I'm 3rd grade High School student in Poland.
+I'm 4 th grade High School student in Poland.
 I'm realy into robotics therefore currently I'm learning ROS, C++ and Python.
 Additionally Mashine Learning is something I've been working on recently.

 <!--
 **AndrzejSwietek2001/AndrzejSwietek2001** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.